Package 'midfieldr'

 Format

-data.table with 1582 rows and 6 columns keyed by the 6-digit CIP code:
+A data.table with 1582 rows and 6 columns keyed by the 6-digit CIP code:

 cip6

-Character 6-digit code representing "specific instructional programs" (US National Center for Education Statistics).
+Character, 6-digit code representing "specific instructional programs" (US National Center for Education Statistics).

-Character program name at the 6-digit level
+Character, program name at the 4-digit level.

 cip4

-Character 4-digit code (the first 4 digits of cip6) representing "intermediate groupings of programs that have comparable content and objectives."
+Character, 4-digit code (the first 4 digits of cip6) representing "intermediate groupings of programs that have comparable content and objectives."

-Character program name at the 4-digit level.
+Character, program name at the 2-digit level.

 cip2

-Character 2-digit code (the first 2 digits of cip6) representing "the most general groupings of related programs."
+Character, 2-digit code (the first 2 digits of cip6) representing "the most general groupings of related programs."

 Details